janobourian/aws/docs/solution_architect/ec2.md

 # Elastic Compute Cloud (EC2)

-First of all you need to set the billing section for not-root users
+* First of all you need to set the billing section for not-root users:
+* Activate the budget

 ## EC2 Fundamentals

 * A good first step is to create a budget on billing console
+* Elastic Compute Cloud
 * EC2 is infrastructure as a services
 * Some capabilities:
     * Renting virtual machines (EC2)